June 2025 highlights

-In April, the not seasonally adjusted unemployment rate decreased from 4/0% to 3.7% over the year and total nonfarm employment increased by 2,200 jobs over the month.
+In June, the not seasonally adjusted unemployment rate remains low and further decreased 0.5% to 3.5% over the month.
+Total nonfarm employment moved little increasing 100 jobs over the month.

 Summary